Cohen’s Secret Liaison With the Kremlin

 Michael Cohen met with members of the Kremlin and Konstantin Kosachev

-Why else would Cohen hide his trip to the Czech Republic?
+Why else would Cohen hide his trip to the Czech Republic during the 2016 campaign that we now know happened?

-The Dossier does make note that Kosachev was chosen to give further “plausible deniability” to Putin, because Putin is in the executive branch of the Russian government and Kosachev is in the legislative.
+The Dossier does make note that Kosachev, a Russian senator, was chosen to give further “plausible deniability” to Putin, because Putin is in the executive branch of the Russian government and Kosachev is in the legislative.

 Engineer a cover-up and make sure no connection could be fully established or proven between Trump and Russia